nkitanov/iaq_board/README.md

 The device is powered from regular micro USB cable with 5V and consumes between 100-250 mA.
 You can power it with USB battery pack but not for too long (for example 4000 mAh battery will be depleted in about 20h).
 If you need to operate it from a battery, firmware have to enter the MCU in a [deep sleep](https://esphome.io/components/deep_sleep.html) mode periodically.
 You have to build your own firmware.
 I do not run any of my devices in deep sleep as I do not see a reason for that.
 #### *Can it be installed outdoors?*

 The device is not waterproof.
 It can run outdoors if you install it in enclosure which is protecting it from water.
 It can handle high humidity maybe (never tested it).
+However the main purpose of the device is to be an internal air quality monitor.
+Measuring CO2 and VOC outside does not makes too much sense, but it can be used for dust pollution monitoring.

 #### *How to calibrate MH-Z19B CO2 sensor?*